Amna-ghyas/git-assignment-amna/readme.txt

 Name: Amna Ghyas
-Intro: This text is from FEATURE-CONFLICT branch.
+Intro: This text is from the MAIN branch.